 Probably the easiest way to exercise.
 There are so many workouts you can do that don’t require any type of equipment.
 Just think of squats, push-ups, burpees, crunches, planks, etc. The list is endless.

 If you need some more inspiration, simply head over to YouTube or Instagram and look for something like “body weight workout” or “home workout”.
 These exercises can be done even in the smallest hotel room or apartment.
 At any time.

 2. Bring Small Equipment

-As a digital nomad you often carry your whole life around in one backpack.
+As a digital nomad, you often carry your whole life around in one backpack, fairly minimalistic lifestyle.
 You don’t want to overpack.
 But something I’ve been bringing with me for 10 years now is a jump rope.
 It is small and super lightweight.
 Ideal for travelers.
 Only 10 minutes of skipping rope burns as many calories as 30 minutes running.
 Perfect quick cardio session!

 Another idea would be resistance bands.
 Just as easy to bring with you and they give you many options for strength workouts.

 Something that I wouldn’t recommend to bring is dumbbells (I’ve seen that before!).
 Even small ones are just way too heavy.
 If you want to lift stuff while traveling, use water bottles instead.
 Maybe there are heavy books in your rental place or any small pieces of furniture that you can use?
 You’ll surely find something.

 If you need some more help, motivation, and inspiration, check out the following fitness apps: